-In his 2019 book, Teaching to the North-East: Relationship-based learning in practice Professor Bishop identified how Māori and other marginalised students—such as the children of migrant, refugee, and faith-based groups and neuro- and gender-diverse children—can benefit from a North-East relationship-based pedagogy.
+In his 2019 book, Teaching to the North-East: Relationship-based learning in practice Russell Bishop identified how Māori and other marginalised students—such as the children of migrant, refugee, and faith-based groups and neuro- and gender-diverse children—can benefit from a North-East relationship-based pedagogy.

 Now in Leading to the North-East, he demonstrates how North-East leaders ensure teachers are able to implement and sustain the North-East relationship-based pedagogy with fidelity by- :

 - - setting goals for equity, excellence, and cultural sustainability

 - - implementing a pedagogic approach that ensures these goals are realised

 - - implementing in-school support systems that ensures the pedagogy is implemented with fidelity over time—these systems include infrastructure, leadership, inclusion, and evidence

 - - taking ownership of the approach by planning, resourcing, and reviewing teaching and school-wide leadership practices to ensure support systems work as intended, over time.